microsoft/cobalt/infra/templates/ado-bootstrap-iac-pipeline/README.md

 ### Outputs

-After the Bootstrap Template has been applied (via `terraforma apply`) you will see some output with
+After the Bootstrap Template has been applied (via `terraforma apply`) you will see some output reflecting the

 | name | description |
 | ---- | ----------- |